The free aviary plan is a simple aviary to build. Bird aviary plans can be modified before building or

-This will reduce mistakes and improve the quality of the finished bird aviary.
+This reduces mistakes and improve the quality of the finished bird aviary.

 Use the first side of the bird aviary panel as a template to mark out the second side if both panels are similar.

-Grain of the plywood panels must face the same way to produce a quality finish for the aviary's exterior if a lacquer or stained finish is to be used
+Grain of the plywood panels must face the same way to produce a quality finish for the aviary's exterior if a lacquer or stained finish is used